gardintrapp/FPGA-Litecoin-Miner/README.txt

 Contents
 --------

+SoCkit          A Quartus project targeting the Arrow SoCKIT development board.

 DE2-115-Single  Single full scratchpad core, this is the simplest implementation.

 DE0-Nano        Uses interpolation as the full scratchpad does not fit (this is the